One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory

 Note that, in this case, there are more amplitudes inside $\hat{\Lambda}$ than there are in $\hat{T}$, and so the usual approach of defining the amplitude equations as the derivatives of $\mathcal{L}$ with respect to the $\hat{\Lambda}$ amplitudes yields too many equations.
 Instead, we form the residual equations as usual only for the amplitudes in $\hat{T}$ that have first order contributions (i.e.\ those present in ASCC$^{\left(M,1\right)}$).
 We then approximate the remaining amplitudes in $\hat{T}$, each of which would be second order, by setting them equal to zero.
-The $\hat{\Lambda}$ amplitudes are then solved for in the standard way: for each amplitude in $\hat{\Lambda}$, we get an equation to solve by setting the corresponding $\hat{T}$-amplitude-derivative of $\mathcal{L}$ to zero, whether or not we are allowing that $\hat{T}$ amplitude to be nonzero within $\hat{T}$.
+The $\hat{\Lambda}$ amplitudes are then solved for in the standard way: for each amplitude in $\hat{\Lambda}$, we get an equation to solve by setting the corresponding $\hat{T}$-amplitude-derivative of $\mathcal{L}$ to zero, whether or not we are allowing that $\hat{T}$ amplitude to be nonzero.
 Finally, we form the ASCC$^{\left(1,M\right)}$ and PLASCC$^{\left(1,M\right)}$ approaches by allowing $\hat{\Lambda}$ to contain any amplitude that receives a first order contribution and then activating the same mirrored set of amplitudes within $\hat{T}$.